simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_60_externalobject-code-examples/externalobject-code-examples.md

 }
 ```

-The HTML body being an HTML resource and the client-side Javascript being something like:
+The HTML body being an HTML resource and the client-side JavaScript being something like:

 ```javascript
 var MyExtObject = (function() {